 We manually collected the dataset used to train SITNet to address the challenges of discrepancies between simulated and real-world visual data.
 The collection procedure is as follows:

-\textbf{Input image generation.} A diverse set of patch-like images was created, ensuring a variety of color and contrast scenarios.
+\textbf{Input image generation.} A diverse set of patch-like images is created, ensuring a variety of color and contrast scenarios.
 These patches are of the same size as the targeted screen area to maintain consistency.

-\textbf{Screen display.} The generated images were displayed on a screen, capturing a wide range of total variations to adequately represent different potential real-world conditions.
+\textbf{Screen display.} The generated images are displayed on a screen, capturing a wide range of total variations to adequately represent different potential real-world conditions.

-\textbf{Image recording.} A camera was utilized to record the displayed images.
-Precise coordination of the four corner points of the screen area was maintained to aid in the subsequent image-processing steps.
+\textbf{Image recording.} A camera is utilized to record the displayed images.
+Precise coordination of the four corner points of the screen area is maintained to aid in the subsequent image-processing steps.

-\textbf{Image preprocessing.} The captured images were subjected to cropping and perspective transformation based on the known screen coordinates.
+\textbf{Image preprocessing.} The captured images are subjected to cropping and perspective transformation based on the known screen coordinates.
 This step ensures that the images are accurately aligned and standardized, mirroring the conditions of the screen display.